 Welcome to my website

 Labor-augmenting technologies are central to lifting standards of living but are often associated with a reallocation of labor which is potentially costly for incumbent workers.
 How large are these costs and in what dimensions are they born out?
 This paper studies the mechanization of early 20th-century agriculture in the United States, an episode of rapid technological change impacting a large proportion of the economy.
-Using an instrumental variables estimation strategy, I find that increased exposure to technological change caused incumbent workers to leave agriculture.
+Using an instrumental variables approach, I find that increased exposure to technological change caused incumbent workers to leave agriculture.
 These moves were disproportionately into lower-paying occupations as compared to the typical post-agricultural occupation.
-On the other hand, incumbent farmers faced no significant occupational displacement while also experiencing a significant increase in the average product of agricultural labor in their county.
+On the other hand, incumbent farmers faced no significant occupational displacement while also experiencing a significant increase in the average product of agricultural labor in their region.
 These effects did not attenuate over time and were transmitted into a second generation.
 The children of farmers from counties that experienced more technological change had higher non-agricultural wages in adulthood, while the children of wage-workers who left agriculture from the same regions had lower wages in adulthood as compared to their peers.
-These empirical results are used to discipline a dynamic occupational sorting model which indicates that 16% of workers had lower lifetime welfare due to technological change, and the total consumption equivalent cost to these individuals was 11% of the total surplus generated by the technological shock.
+These empirical results are used to discipline a dynamic occupational sorting model which indicates that 16\% of workers had lower lifetime welfare due to technological change, and the total consumption equivalent cost to these individuals was 11\% of the total surplus generated by the technological shock.
 These results highlight the way in which new technologies can both increase surplus and have long-lasting negative effects for some individuals.

 This paper provides new evidence that neighborhood quality impacts labor market outcome using novel panel data from a public housing demolition in Memphis, Tennessee.
 Residents at a large public housing site were required to relocate into the surrounding metropolitan area due to the demolition of their housing units, a move which significantly improved their neighborhood environment.
 This relocation is estimated to have increased hourly wages by $0.69, more than 7% of pre-move wages.
 Crucially, the impacts of relocation on employment were heterogeneous by age and education, with both more educated and younger adults avoiding the relocation associated job loss their peers experienced.
 This result suggests that some demographic groups unambiguously benefited from the relocation.
 Evidence suggests that these positive outcomes may have been modulated by the personalized case management services residents received over the course of relocation and for several subsequent years.
 Exploiting variation from a discontinuity in the intensity with which these services were offered, more attention from a case manager is estimated to have prevented post-move job loss.
 Finally, data on employers shows that post-move jobs were not physically inaccessible from the initial public housing site, suggesting proximity to job opportunities alone is not able to explain the wage increases.